RobinLinus/coins-legacy/notes/coins-protocol.md

   - The same principle applies to punishment transactions.
 (Assuming `SIGHASH_NOINPUT`)
   - Redeem transactions can be ignored because validators are removed as soon as their time lock opens.
 The moment when they redeem their funds is not important.
   - This filters the block size down to about `3000 TX/block * 32 bytes/TX ~ 96 kBytes/block`.
 This is about 90% less than downloading a full block.
   - ( Downside is the computational cost for the TX.
 Mining a collision resistancy of 1:10000 took me 2.5s on an iphone.
 In our case that's a neglectable once-per-year cost.
+Theoretically it could be as high as requiring a couple seconds on an ASIC.
-For LN transactions this would we way too slow though?
-Note that this could be done in a privacy preserving way.
+For LN transactions this would we a bit too slow though...
+Still, note that this could be done in a privacy preserving way.
 The hash prefix does not have to be zeros.
 It can be any bit string, hiding your identity )

 ## Withholding Attacks